Organ and tissue donation is a consideration which often arises at the end of life, both for people who are dying and their families.

 Who consents to organ and tissue donation when the donor dies?

-The person’s consent must be verified in order for deceased donation to occur.
-Australia has an ‘opt-in’ informed consent model whereby persons with decision-making capacity have the option to record their consent to donation of organs and tissues on the Australian Organ Donation Register.
+The person’s consent must be verified in order for deceased donation to occur e.g. their consent may have been recorded on the Australian Organ Donation Register.
 However, the family of the deceased will be asked to provide consent before donation can proceed, even if a person has already recorded their consent to donation on the Register.

 The Human Tissue Acts provide a priority list of family members who will be approached for consent to deceased donation.
 If the first person on the priority list is not available, then the designated officer must seek out the next person on the list to provide consent.
 The person with the highest priority is referred to as the ‘senior available next of kin’.

-Where the deceased donor is an adult (i.e. a person aged over 18 years), the priority order is the same in each State and Territory (aside from slight variations in terminology):
+Where the deceased donor is an adult (i.e. a person aged over 18 years), the priority order is the same in each State and Territory:

 - Adult son or daughter.